 Somewhat of an added bonus in a genre that never really concentrated on social issues.
 Rather political ones and don’t get me wrong, the film touches on them too, but Kingsman is more My Fair Lady than Skyfall, but still includes all the staples of a great spy film, with entertaining action scenes, including an extended bloodbath in an American church filled with homophobes and bigots to the tune of Free Bird by Lynyrd Skynyrd or a finally that means you will no longer be able to hear Give It Up by KC and the Sunshine Band without seeing exploding heads and fighting on the beaches of Rio.

-All of which contributes to a pretty impressive release for a film in January, a month usually devoted to bad films and sequels, but every so often you get a surprise package like this, with strong acting all around, including from Egerton as he makes his big-screen debut, this film is entertaining throughout and well worth going to see if you want a break from bad weather and January blues.
+All of which contributes to a pretty impressive release for a film in January, a month usually devoted to bad films and sequels, but every so often you get a surprise package like this, with strong acting all around, including from Egerton as he made his big-screen debut, this film is entertaining throughout and well worth going to see if you want a fun spy film filled with action and a lot of violence.